cacrespo/gt_monitor/README.md

 > All these transformations are intended to facilitate the future visualization of the results.

+### Google Studio
-Finally we connect Bigquery (producion schema) with Google Studio and make [this dashboard](https://datastudio.google.com/reporting/b750ff84-5922-411d-8609-53e7b300fa93).
+Finally we connect Bigquery (core dataset) with Google Studio and make [this dashboard](https://datastudio.google.com/reporting/b750ff84-5922-411d-8609-53e7b300fa93).

 Some aditionals notes:
 - We put comments in all files for more details.
-- Dags scheduled daily.
+- Dags and dbt scheduled daily.
-- In dbt we have two enviroments accord branches for the repository (main and development). "run all" production job run daily from main.

 ## Instructions to Run
 1. Clone the repository.
-2. Complete .env_example file with correct information (you need gcp-service-accounts-credentials)
+2. Complete `.env_example` file with correct information (you need gcp-service-accounts-credentials)
 3. Run

 `sudo docker compose up`

-4. Go to localhost:8080 in browser (user: airflow, pass: airflow) and run all dags.
+4. Go to [localhost:8080](localhost:8080) in browser (user: airflow, pass: airflow) and run all dags.

-5. Then, for analytcs engineering, you need setup dbt cloud with bigquery.
+5. Then, for analytcs engineering, you need setup dbt cloud with Bigquery.
 Please follow this [steps](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md).

 Check values from these files:
-- schemas.yml in staging model
+- `schemas.yml` in staging model
-- dbt_project.yml
+- `dbt_project.yml`

 In dbt console run:
 `dbt deps`